-These exercises for bingo wings will tighten and tone your muscles so you don't have to dread the onset of summer and the thought of wearing strappy tops.
+These exercises for bingo wings will tighten and tone your muscles, so you don't have to wonder how to get rid of bingo wings anymore.

 How to get rid of bingo wings at home

 There are a range of exercises for reducing bingo wings that can be done as home workouts, and some can be done while you're going about your daily life, such as when you're watching TV or waiting for the kettle to boil.

 Julia Buckley, founder of Julia Buckley Fitness, says: "We also tend to gain extra fat as we age, which is why 'bingo wings' are more common in older women.
 That's why a well-planned, varied programme of arm exercises and a healthy diet are crucial to keep the skin and muscles in good condition."
 She adds, "If you really want to see changes you should be ready to invest some time and effort with at least three workouts of around 30 mins each per week."